 Specialist Leaders of Education

 The Specialist Leaders of Education (SLEs) are outstanding middle and senior leaders who have a proven track-record of being able to support colleagues improve their practice to ensure better outcomes for students.
-The ETSA has appointed six SLEs to support schools and colleagues in a range of specialisms such as music, RE, MFL, SEN and coaching.
+The ETSA has appointed nine SLEs to support schools and colleagues in a range of specialisms (See full details below).
 Schools can request SLE support from the spring term onwards.

 If you would like any further information, please do not hesitate to get in contact with us at [email protected]